Glatzli/model_comparison_codes/README.md

 ToDo:
 - which measure for humidity? plot evtl dewpoint depression
 - cap height calculation wrong?!
-- subtract the terrain height before using geopot. height for the vertical variable...
+- subtract the terrain height before using geopot. height for the vertical variable:
-- plotting heights: subtract terrain height from geopotential height to make it comparable...
+  	Only have terrain height for AROME & WRF.
+For ICON & UM I only have geometric height/geopotential height...

 - is staggering applied really only for ICON and WRF?
 - check if depth of layer taken for VHD calculation is the same over ibk and hafelekar!
 Wenn es sehr untersch. ist, könnte VHD in Wipp valley point zB falsch sein, weil es über andere Tiefe berechnet...